fuseraft/kiwi/README.md

 ## Test Suite

-When you run `make test`, after compiling Kiwi, the test suite will run from this entry point script.
+When you run `make test`, after compiling Kiwi, the test suite will run from the [test suite script](test.kiwi).

 Please see the [runtime log](runtime_log.txt) for the latest results.